-*NOTICE: DUE TO THE UNCERTAINTIES CAUSED BY THE ONGOING COVID CRISIS, THE DATE OF THE EVENT HAS BEEN PUSHED BACK AGAIN TO SEPTEMBER 2021 AND THE HOSTING CITY TO BE DETERMINED AS EITHER DELPHI OR MYCENAE.
-THE FINAL ARRANGEMENTS WILL BE ANNOUNCED BY THE END OF 2020.
+*NOTICE: DUE TO THE UNCERTAINTIES CAUSED BY THE ONGOING COVID CRISIS, THE DATE OF THE EVENT HAS BEEN PUSHED BACK AGAIN TO SEPTEMBER 18-19, 2021, AND THE HOSTING CITY BEEN MOVED TO DELPHI.

 Thank you for understanding.
 If you have any questions please do not hesitate to contact us.